 Developmental Psychology is the study of human development throughout the lifespan.
 This course explores developmental theory and research with an emphasis on the interactive nature of the biological, cognitive, and psychosocial changes that affect the individual from conception to death.
 Application activities and critical thinking skills will enable students to gain an increased knowledge and understanding of themselves and others.
-PREREQUISITES: 838-105 - Reading & Study Skills, Intro federal reserve system, unemployment, poverty, international trade, economic growth, inflation, and environmental deterioration.
-The links between economic problems, theory, and public policy are emphasized.
-PREREQUISITES: 838-105 - Reading & Study Skills, Intro
+PREREQUISITES: Course 838-105 - Reading & Study Skills, Intro or achieve the required placement test score